-Genetic services can help people who are affected by, or who are at risk of, inherited conditions or birth defects to make informed choices about their healthcare.
+Genetic services can help people who are affected by, or at risk of, inherited conditions or birth defects to make informed choices about their healthcare.
 Services provided include genetic diagnosis, screening and testing, counselling, information, advocacy and support.

 Knowledge about genetics

-Types of services provided
+Types of genetic services available in Victoria

 Genetic services currently available in Victoria include:

 - carrier screening – which can tell you whether you and your partner ‘carry’ a genetic change for the same recessive condition such as cystic fibrosis.
 If both parents are carriers, they do not have the condition, but their children are at a higher risk of inheriting that condition

 - prenatal screening tests – can tell you if you are at a higher risk of your baby being affected by a chromosomal condition such as Down syndrome.
 Examples of these tests include non-invasive prenatal testing (NIPT), combined first trimester screening and second trimester serum screening

 - newborn screening – all newborn babies are screened for phenylketonuria (PKU), hypothyroidism, cystic fibrosis and other metabolic disorders

 - diagnostic testing – can identify or rule out a specific genetic condition.
 You may be offered a diagnostic test in pregnancy such as an amniocentesis or chorionic villus sampling (CVS) if you receive a high risk result on your prenatal screening test or an abnormal ultrasound